yowainwright/rssm/CONTRIBUTING.md

-# Contributing to RSSSM
+# Contributing to RSSM

-First off, thank you for considering contributing to RSSSM!
-It's people like you that make RSSSM such a great tool.
+First off, thank you for considering contributing to Rssm!
+It's people like you that make Rssm such a great tool.

 ## Code of Conduct

-This project and everyone participating in it is governed by the [RSSSM Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Rssm Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## How Can I Contribute?